scriptrdotio/howto/api/publish_mqtt_msgs_to_script.md

 ## Publish example with mosquitto ##

+- Install the [mosquitto client](http://mosquitto.org/download/) if needed
-Replace the values of the -t, -u, -P, and -m with your own respective topic, username, password and message, based on the above explanations
+- Replace the values of the -t, -u, -P, and -m with your own respective topic, username, password and message, based on the above explanations

 ```
 mosquitto_pub -t "UxIkQLgwWjc4Ng==/collaboration_topic/message"